DEVELOPER-KLCV/klcv_dev_manual/DOCS/_Package/3-Extension3/1-DateEdit/1-Properties/8-InvalidDate.md

 # {{ page.title }}
 <br>

-If the date entered from the screen is incorrect, it will be $ TRUE.
-If the date is correct or not entered, it will be $ FALSE.
+If the date entered from the screen is incorrect, it will be $TRUE.
+If the date is correct or not entered, it will be $FALSE.

 By checking this property and the Value property, you can see what kind of input was made.